HannimalCrackers/DHUM_73000/007_workinprogress.md

 * Created CALC to create new name field for images with image index # and YYYYMM info at beginning

 &nbsp;
 * Created CALCs to split out hashtags from captions, which removed hashtag character so I created more CALCs to add hashtag back in.
 Ended up with way too many CALCs probably.
+Also it added the hashtag character to all fields, not just the ones with data.

 &nbsp;
 * Batch renamed images to match name CALC from Tableau using commands in Terminal